Richard L. Greaves: Early life

 He was born in Glendale, California and was educated at Bethel College, where he graduated in 1960, and Berkeley Baptist Divinity School, where he obtained an MA in 1962.
 He was awarded a PhD in 1964 from the University of London, where his supervisor was Geoffrey Nuttall.

 Academic career

 He held posts at Florida Memorial College, William Woods College, and Eastern Washington State College, before his appointment in 1972 as Michigan State University's associate professor of humanities.
 In 1985 Greaves was appointed to Florida State University's Courtesy Professorship of Religion and then to their Robert O. Lawton Distinguished Professorship of History in 1989.
-From 1993 until 2002 he was chairman of the department of history at Florida.
+From 1993 until 2002 he was chairman of the department of history at Florida State.

 In 1981 he was elected fellow of the Royal Historical Society and in 1987 to the American Philosophical Society.
 In 1991 he was appointed president of the American Society of Church History and he also served as president of the International John Bunyan Society (1992–1995).